swsarancodes/TRUSTLENS/README.md

-# 🔍 TrustLens - AI Model Trust and Transparency Analysis
+# TrustLens - AI Model Trust and Transparency Analysis

 TrustLens is a comprehensive Streamlit application for analyzing AI model trust, transparency, and performance.
 It supports both PyTorch and ONNX models and provides detailed insights into model predictions and confidence scores.
+This implementation focuses on a hybrid CNN-ViT model trained to distinguish between real and AI-generated images.

-## 🚀 Features
+## Features

-- **Multi-Model Support**: Load and compare PyTorch (.pth) and ONNX (.onnx) models
+- Multi-Model Support: Load and compare PyTorch (.pth) and ONNX (.onnx) models
-- **Interactive Inference**: Upload images or use sample data for real-time predictions
+- Interactive Inference: Upload images or use sample data for real-time predictions
-- **Trust Analysis**: Advanced trust scoring and confidence analysis
+- Trust Analysis: Advanced trust scoring and confidence analysis
-- **Comprehensive Analytics**: Detailed performance metrics and visualizations
+- Comprehensive Analytics: Detailed performance metrics and visualizations
-- **Model Comparison**: Side-by-side comparison of different model types
+- Model Comparison: Side-by-side comparison of different model types
-- **Export Capabilities**: Export inference history as CSV or JSON
+- Export Capabilities: Export inference history as CSV or JSON
-- **Modern UI**: Beautiful, responsive interface with real-time updates
+- Modern UI: Beautiful, responsive interface with real-time updates

-## 📁 Project Structure
+## Project Structure

 ```
 TRUSTLENS/